ADOPT A BOXER

 Living with a boxer means you will never know what personal space is again.
 With their curious nature, they insist on knowing everything that is going on and will often offer some boxer assistance that you could do without.
 Boxers are affectionate and more than happy to give out as many wet, sloppy kisses they can.
 A boxer cannot imagine you not wanting to share everything with them.

 Do you work 10 hour days?
 While all dogs love their people, the boxer thrives on being with their people.
 They crave affection and attention.
 They do not do well being left alone.

-Boxers are intellegent and high-energy dogs.
-Without training, daily exercise and games that challenge the boxer, you can have a real nightmare on your hands.
-A bored and untrained boxer is going to find some way to entertain themselves - whether it be dig holes, tear up the flower bed, chew up shoes, or destroy your furniture.
-There have been many couches lost to the bored and lonely boxer.
+Boxers are intelligent and high-energy dogs.
+They love hard and play hard.
+Without the time and commitment to training, daily exercise, and activities that challenge the boxer, you can have a real nightmare on your hands.
+Bored boxers will find things to entertain themselves - whether it be digging holes, tearing up the flower bed, chew up shoes, or destroy your furniture.
+There have been many couches lost to a bored and lonely boxer.

-Our boxers come to us from shelters where the boxer may of been surrendered or picked up as a stray and nobody came for them, were listed on craigslist or other online sites, or surrendered to us by owners no longer able to care for the boxer for many different reasons.
-The condition they arrive in ranges from well cared for to neglected to abused.
-Some have been trained, while others know very little.
+Our boxers come to us from shelters where they may of been surrendered or picked up as a stray and nobody came for them, were listed on craigslist or other online sites, or surrendered to us by owners no longer able to care for them.
+The condition they arrive in ranges from well cared for to neglected, to abused.
+Some have been trained, while most know very little.
 Each one has its own quirks and no matter where they came from, there is always an adjustment period when they go into a new home.
-You will need to be patient and work with your new family member to help them be the best they can be.
-If you are looking for a highly well-trained boxer or expect no accidents then I would have to say that adopting is not the option for you. but if you are willing to love your boxer, have patience, and willing to put in a bit of work with them, you will never regret it.
-There's nothing like true boxer love
+If you are looking for the perfect boxer, rescue is probably not right for you.
+However, if you can be patient and work with your new family member to help them be the best they can be you will never regret it.
+There is nothing like true boxer love!!